jonasbirkelof/beets/docs/beets-php/form-functions.md

 <input type="hidden" name="_method" value="PATCH">
 ```

-In a form in a view it might look something like this:
+In a form inside a view it might look something like this:

 ```html
 <form method="POST" name="my-form" id="myForm">